Sarel de Jong

-Sarel de Jong (born 16 July 1996) is a Dutch kickboxer who has been professionally competing since 2016, and is currently signed with Enfusion.
-She is the reigning Enfusion Bantamweight champion.
+Sarel de Jong (born 16 July 1996) is a retired Dutch kickboxer who competed professionally between 2016 and 2023.
+She spent her entire professional career with Enfusion, where she was the Enfusion Women's Bantamweight champion.

-At the amateur level, she is a four time World Association of Kickboxing Organizations medalist, and has won three gold medals at the Kickboxing World Series, as well as a single gold medal with the International World Games Association.
+At the amateur level, she was a four time World Association of Kickboxing Organizations medalist, a three-time gold medalist at the Kickboxing World Series, as well as a medalist at the International World Games Association.

-As of December 2022, she is ranked as the fourth best pound-for-pound female kickboxer by Combat Press and fifth best by Beyond Kick.
-She has been continuously ranked in the pound-for-pound top ten female fighters by Combat Press since July 2019.
+She was continuously ranked in the pound-for-pound top ten female fighters by Combat Press between July 2019 and December 2023.